-It was the latter that motivated me to actually visit Ulm.
-Instead of just driving by it since I was looking for a half way point to meet up with friends from Stuttgart.
+It was the latter that motivated me to actually visit Ulm, Germany.
+I was looking for a halfway point to meet up with friends from Stuttgart.
 I was pleasantly surprised that it offers a lot more than anticipated.

 1) Ulmer Münster (Ulm Cathedral)

-Ulm is home to the tallest church steeple in the world measuring 161.53 m (529.95 ft).
-It dominates the aptly named Münsterplatz and on the foggy day I visited it disappeared into the clouds, making it impossible to see the entire steeple.
-Entrance to the cathedral is free and while it’s a nice cathedral I wasn’t wowed.
-Having said that I find after seeing so many churches it takes a lot to wow me.
-For a small fee visitors can climb the 768 steps up the church steeple, for what I’m sure (hope) would be a spectacular view after climbing all those steps.
-Our group of four declined against it since it seemed like a lot of work for what was going to be inevitably a view of fog.
+For a small fee, visitors can climb the 768 steps up the church steeple, for what I’m sure (hope) would be a spectacular view after climbing all those steps.
+Our group of four decided against it since it seemed like a lot of work for what was going to be inevitably a view of fog.

 1a) Enjoy the view of the Ulmer Münster

 While I wasn’t blown away by the interior of the church, I did enjoy watching the steeple disappear into the clouds then reveal a bit more of itself, only to cover up again in cloud cover.
 We enjoyed the views of the cathedral from Münsterplatz over a glass of gluhwein (mulled wine) as we explored our first Christmas market of the year.
 To warm up we headed to Cafe im Stadthaus, a modern cafe in stark contrast to the cathedral with huge windows that offers great views of the Münster.

 Related Reading: Bamberg Germany: The Ultimate City Guide

 2) Check out the Albert Einstein Fountain